USF-HII/usf-hii.github.io/pages/hii-hpc/python-virtualenv.md

 ### Python Virtual Environments

-A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
+A Virtual Environment is a tool to keep the dependencies required by different projects in separate places.
 It solves the “Project X depends on version 1.x but, Project Y needs 4.x”

-In addition, it gives a non-privileged user the ability to install their own packages since they will have permission to do so in their own virtualenv installation.
+Just as important, it gives a non-privileged user the ability to install their own packages since they will have permission to do so in their local Virtual Environment installation.

 ---
 *Note: Since HII-HPC uses [Modules](modules.html), you must `module load` the version